 Larry passed away in 2011 from Non-Hodgkin’s Lymphoma, much to the sadness of Donna and the many other people who knew and loved him.
 But a few years later he sent Donna a wonderful gentleman by the name of Guy, who had lost his wife to cancer around the same time.
 Together, Donna and Guy continue to maintain the farm, raising the animals and expanding the pastures, while diving headfirst into soap-making.

-Spotted Hill Farm hosts two big events almost every year: the Farm Fest in May and the Barn Sale in November.
+Spotted Hill Farm hosts two big events almost every year: the Barn Sale in May and the Barn Sale in November.
 The public is invited to visit on these weekends and learn about the animals and life on a farm.

 The farm is located between Pottstown and Boyertown.